 The scheme may be either a defined contribution scheme, also known as a money purchase scheme, or a defined benefit scheme, also known as a final salary scheme.

 If you are a member of an occupational pension scheme, your employer is likely to contribute to it.
 If your employer makes a contribution to your occupational scheme, it is a tax-free benefit for you.

-Generally you can make extra payments of your own into the employer’s scheme.
+Generally, you can make extra payments of your own into the employer’s scheme.
 These are often called additional voluntary contributions (AVCs) or freestanding additional voluntary payments (FSAVCs).
-There are limits on the level of payments that can be made with tax relief, but these do not impact upon people on low incomes.

 What is a rebate only personal pension or appropriate personal pension?

 If you want information on this type of pension, visit the tax basics section.

 Under auto-enrolment, employers have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
 Workers not automatically enrolled will also be able to opt in to a pension scheme, if they wish.